-For all water bodies where it has been established that good status will not be achieved in 2021, Flanders resorts to the use of exemptions.
-Failure to achieve good status is a widespread problem for many member states, partly due to the aforementioned "one out, all out" principle.
+For all water bodies where it is expected that good status will not be achieved by 2021, Flanders will have to resort to the use of exemptions.
+The failure to reach good status is a common problem in all Member States, partly due to by the "one out, all out" principle mentioned above.